Interest under the Civil Code

 In many cases, however, the quantification of non-pecuniary damage is on thin ice.
 While there are certain tables for pain and suffering which help us to determine the amount by means of scored injuries, there are no regulations which clearly set out how to assess, for example, the severity of the libel and the amount of damage caused.
 It is always based on an individual assessment of the case, the extent and severity of the injury.
 Case law and various similar cases that have already been dealt with by the courts and their conclusions may also play an important role.

-Closely related to non-pecuniary damage is the protection of personality under the new Civil Code.
-It sets out a range of personality rights, including certain consequences that will arise in the event of a violation.
+Non-pecuniary damage is closely related to the protection of personality under the Civil Code.
+It sets out a range of personality rights, including certain consequences that arise in the event of a violation.
 This concerns in particular the following topics:

-- Protection of a person’s name – it mainly relates to the first and last name, possibly also other names or family name.
+- Protection of a person’s name – refers primarily to the first name and surname, possibly also other names or family name.
 Every person has the right to the protection and respect of his or her name.

 - Pseudonym – the Civil Code enshrines the right of a natural person to use a pseudonym – for example, for a certain field of activity (typically artistic).
 If a pseudonym comes into force (e.g. Xavier Baumaxa or Xindl X), then it enjoys the same protection as a name.